 Colin Kikuchi joined M&A in 2014, bringing a background in quantitative hydrology and groundwater-surface water interaction.
 He has developed conceptual hydrogeologic models in a variety of hydrogeologic settings for M&A clients, and routinely uses analytical and numerical modeling tools to evaluate mine dewatering/depressurization, agricultural water use, regional groundwater availability and sustainability, groundwater-surface water interactions, and environmental remediation.
 He has also conducted model-based uncertainty and data worth analyses focused on recharge analyses and brine reserve estimation.

 Prior to joining M&A, Colin worked on projects evaluating groundwater and groundwater-surface water interactions for the USGS Alaska Science Center.
-From 2012–2013, he served as the lead instructor for the Alaska Section of American Water Resources Association’s workshop series on groundwater and surface-water interactions.
+From 2012 to 2013, he served as the lead instructor for the Alaska Section of American Water Resources Association’s workshop series on groundwater and surface-water interactions.